Paleontology in Mississippi: History

-The Choctaw people of Mississippi believed that cannibalistic giants once used mammoths as beasts of burden, although these beliefs were likely influenced by the folklore of runaway African slaves rather than being pure fossil legends in the strict sense.
+The Choctaw people of Mississippi believed that cannibalistic giants once used mammoths as beasts of burden.
+These beliefs could have been influenced by the folklore of runaway African slaves rather than being pure fossil legends in the strict sense, but the Paiute tribe of northern Nevada did wage a three year war against a race of cannibalistic red-haired giants, who they trapped in Lovelock Cave and then burned to death.
 Since the implementation of paleontology as a formal science in the state, many Cretaceous fossil sites have been serendipitously discovered in the process of searching for oil.
 Even prior to 1940, many such serendipitously discovered Cretaceous fossil sites were known.
 More recent remains have also aided the search for fossil fuels in Mississippi.
 Paleocene foraminiferans and ostracods have played this role in Clay County and younger Eocene fossils of the same taxa have also contributed to the search in Scott County.